trohit/ik/systemdesign/NETWORK/README.md

     # ip addr in brief
     ip -br a

+    # show IPV4 addrs in color 'c'
+    ip -4 -br -c a

     # show ipv4 addrs in one line
     ip -4 -o a

 # Network Namespaces
 ## List network namespace
     ip netns